 When burning incense, it is very important to have a good incense burner with you!
 Why?
-We are going to learn this and so much more about incense burners and even how to create one on your own in this article!
+This article will teach us much more about incense burners and even how to create one on your own!
 Let’s jump right in!

 - What do incense burners do?